Tactical Checkup: Going Deeper Than the SWOT

 The Perfectionist's Fix: Spending most of your effort trying to get better at "math" or "paperwork" just to reach average levels.

-Choosing to Ignore Things on Purpose: Deciding to be "intentionally bad" at tasks that don't matter much to save the time needed to be world-class at what you truly offer.
+Choosing to Ignore Things on Purpose: Deciding to be "intentionally bad" at tasks that don't matter much to save the time needed to be world-class at what you actually offer.

 Your plan for growth is too wide and doesn't use your best personal advantages.